All these time, you’ve been waiting for Google to Crawl your website.

 Pinging is a good practice to follow as it can make a noticeable difference to how quickly your pages get indexed.

 While pinging is definitely worth doing, results are not guaranteed and may vary.
-You must work on building backlinks and follow the best SEO practices.
+You must work on building backlinks and follow the best practices with the guidance of a well-reputed SEO agency.

 If you have included any black hat SEO tactics, you must remove all the related outcomes as well.